 Ingredients for Crispy Air Fryer Salmon:

-Avocado Oil: A little drizzle of avocado oil goes a long way in protecting the salmon and seasonings from burning and keeping it nice and tender.
+Avocado Oil or Olive Oil: A little drizzle of avocado oil goes a long way in protecting the salmon and seasonings from burning and keeping it nice and tender.
 Because we’re cooking at 400 degrees, a high-temperature cooking oil like avocado oil is recommended to avoid burning.

-Garlic Powder, Onion Powder, Paprika, Sea Salt: If you’re a seasoned user of this site, you know I’m obsessed with the flavor combination of garlic powder, onion powder, paprika and sea salt for seasoning all forms of animal protein.
+Garlic Powder, Onion Powder, Paprika, Sea Salt: If you’re a seasoned user of this site, you know I’m obsessed with making a dry rub with garlic powder, onion powder, paprika and sea salt for seasoning all forms of animal protein.
 It’s just pure magic!

 How Long to Cook Salmon in the Air Fryer?:

 The short, non-nuanced answer is between 6 to 12 minutes at 400 degrees.

 The amount of time needed to cook salmon in the air fryer is dependent upon the thickness of the fillets, the temperature of the fillets going into the air fryer, and whether or not you’re aiming for a crisp on the bottom and top of the salmon.